-- they have suffered loss of independent existence; - they have as a result of the loss of independent existence been unable to engage in any occupation for which they are reasonably suited by education, training or experience; - they are under the regular treatment, and following the advice, of a medical practitioner; - · they are likely to be so disabled for life.
+- they have suffered loss of independent existence; - they have as a result of the loss of independent existence been unable to engage in any occupation for which they are reasonably suited by education, training or experience; - they are under the regular treatment, and following the advice, of a medical practitioner; - they are likely to be so disabled for life.

-This term Means Total and Permanent Disability/Disablement/ Totally and Permanently Disabled (TPD) For a super policy: Domestic Duties If the TPD Cover appears as 'domestic duties' in the policy schedule, TPD means the life insured: meets all of the following: they have suffered loss of independent existence; they have surfered loss of independent existence, they have as a result of the loss of independent existence been unable to engage in any occupation for which they are reasonably suited by education, training or experience; they are under the regular treatment, and following the advice, of a medical practitioner; they are likely to be so disabled for life or meets all of the following: they have suffered loss of use of limbs or sight; they have as a result of the loss of use of limbs or sight been unable to engage in any occupation for which they are reasonably suited by education, training or experience; they are under the regular treatment, and following the advice, of a medical practitioner; they are likely to be so disabled for life or meets all of the following: they have been, through sickness or injury, unable to perform domestic duties for a period of three consecutive months; they are under the regular treatment, and following the advice, of a medical practitioner; they continue to be so incapacitated to the extent that they are unable to perform domestic duties and to engage in any occupation for which they are reasonably suited by education, training or experience and they are likely to be so disabled for life or meets all of the following: they have, as a result of a day one condition, been unable to perform domestic duties; they are under the regular treatment, and following the advice, of a medical practitioner; they continue to be so incapacitated to the extent that they are unable to perform domestic duties and to engage in any occupation for which they are reasonably suited by education, training or experience; they are likely to be so disabled for life.
-Trauma Cover/Trauma Trauma Cover is the cover shown as such in the policy schedule as increased or decreased under the policy.
-Cover benefit This amount is the Trauma Cover benefit we pay.
-For Partial Trauma Cover conditions we pay a part of the Trau Cover hanofit (a Partial Trauma Cover hanofit) as explained on page 50.
-If the Trauma Cover is flexi linked

-Cover benefit (a Partial Trauma Cover benefit) as explained on page 59.
-If the Trauma Cover is flexi-linked Trauma Cover, it can't exceed the amount of primary Life Care applying under the primary policy.
+This term Means Total and Permanent Disability/Disablement/ Totally and Permanently Disabled (TPD) For a super policy: Domestic Duties If the TPD Cover appears as 'domestic duties' in the policy schedule, TPD means the life insured: meets all of the following: they have suffered loss of independent existence; they have as a result of the loss of independent existence been unable to engage in any occupation for which they are reasonably suited by education, training or experience; they are under the regular treatment, and following the advice, of a medical practitioner; they are likely to be so disabled for life meets all of the following: they have suffered loss of use of limbs or sight; they have as a result of the loss of use of limbs or sight been unable to engage in any occupation for which they are reasonably suited by education, training or experience; they are under the regular treatment, and following the advice, of a medical practitioner; they are likely to be so disabled for life or meets all of the following: There is all of the following. they have been, through sickness or injury, unable to perform domestic duties for a period of three consecutive months; they are under the regular treatment, and following the advice, of a medical practitioner; they continue to be so incapacitated to the extent that they are unable to perform domestic duties and to engage in any occupation for which they are reasonably suited by education, training or experience and they are likely to be so disabled for life or meets all of the following: they have, as a result of a day one condition, been unable to perform domestic duties; they are under the regular treatment, and following the advice, of a medical practitioner; they continue to be so incapacitated to the extent that they are unable to perform domestic duties and to engage in any occupation for which they are reasonably suited by education, training or experience; they are likely to be so disabled for life.
+Trauma Cover/Trauma Cover benefit Trauma Cover is the cover shown as such in the policy schedule as increased or decreased under the policy.
+This amount is the Trauma Cover benefit we pay.
+For Partial Trauma Cover conditions we pay a part of the Trauma Cover benefit (a Partial Trauma Cover benefit) as explained on page 59.
+If the Trauma Cover is flexi-linked Trauma Cover , it can't exceed the amount of primary Life Care applying under the primary policy .